Find out what kind of permits you might be required to have to do business in Vancouver.

 To support business recovery due to COVID-19, we have created an expedited patio permit.
 Businesses can quickly apply to convert on-street parking or sidewalk spaces into temporary patios from June 1 – October 31, 2020.

 The Temporary Expedited Patio Program doesn't apply to complex patios or any patio that doesn't fall within the program.

 Awnings in Vancouver require a permit under the Sign Bylaw.
 Read the requirements, view the bylaw, and download the application for an awning permit.

-Restaurants, cafés, and businesses with commercial kitchens need City-approved kitchen ventilation and fire protection systems to safely remove greasy vapours.
-Learn about the right equipment setup, get a building permit to install it, and keep it clean.
+Businesses with commercial kitchens need City-approved kitchen ventilation and fire protection systems to safely remove greasy vapours.

 Indicates how many people are able to safely be in a space, which is based partly on what the space is going to be used for.
 Learn more and apply online.